Angus Stone: 2012–2015: Broken Brights

-2016–present: Dope Lemon: Honey Bones, Hounds Tooth and Rose Pink Cadillac
+2016–2022: Dope Lemon: Honey Bones, Hounds Tooth and Rose Pink Cadillac

 In 2016, Stone began recording under the moniker Dope Lemon.
 The album Honey Bones was recorded with Rohin Brown (of The Walking Who) and Elliot Hammond in Stone's own farm studio.
 The song "Uptown Folks" was released as the first song from the album in February 2016, with Triple J describing the track as "laidback coastal rock", while "Marinade" was released as a single on the American iTunes Store in May.
 The album was released on 10 June 2016.

 On 27 February 2017, Stone released his second set of studio recordings as Dope Lemon, the four-track EP Hounds Tooth.

-Smooth Big Cat was released in 2019.
+Smooth Big Cat Dope Lemon's second studio album was released in July 2019.
+The album spawned the popular single "Hey You".

 In September 2021, Stone announce the release of the third studio album by Dope Lemon, titled Rose Pink Cadillac.
 The album was preceded by the singles "Every Day Is a Holiday", "Kids Fallin' in Love", "Rose Pink Cadillac" and "Stingray Pete" and was released in January 2022.

+2023–Present: Dope Lemon: Kimosabé and Golden Wolf

+Early 2023 American star Post Malone was opening for the American Band Red Hot Chili Peppers in Melbourne, when Stone was invited on stage.
+Malone and Stone preceded to perform "Big Jet Plane" together.
+This coming a couple months after video of Malone was released, talking about how he could sample the song to American Rapper Swae Lee.
+A recording of the performance was uploaded onto Malone's YouTube page on May 16.
+Stone would later open for Malone on his Australia leg of his If Y'all Weren't Here, I'd Be Crying Tour in 2023.

+In June 2023, Stone released "Kimosabé", the lead single from the album of the same name; the fourth released under the moniker of Dope Lemon.
+The song itself features samples from Will Ferrell from the film Step Brothers.
+Both Ferrell and director Adam McKay have received co-writing credits on the song.

+In July 2023 the second single from Dope Lemon's fourth studio album "Miami Baby" was released.
+An accompanying music video was released which was shot within Australian Rules Footballer Lance Franklin's home.

+Kimosabé Dope Lemon's fourth studio album was released in September 2023.
+The album was the first of Dope Lemon's albums to feature Stone's face on the album cover.
+The album peaked at number 9 on the ARIA albums chart.

+In November 2024, Dope Lemon released "Golden Wolf", described as his "next chapter".
+In February 2025, Dope Lemon announced the release of Golden Wolf, scheduled for release on 9 May 2025.